nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

 ## Operators exported by the *Prelude*

-Here is a list of important operators exported by the *Prelude*.
-Most of these are *constrained*, that is they work only for types implementing a certain *interface*.
-Don't worry about this right now.
-We will learn about interfaces in due time, and the operators behave as they intuitively should.
-For instance, addition and multiplication work for all numeric types, comparison operators work for almost all types in the *Prelude* with the exception of functions.
+Here is a list of important operators exported by the *Prelude*:

 - `(.)`: Function composition
 - `(+)`: Addition